 Out Of Sight Out Of Mind by Underwater Earth - 363 George St, Sydney 2000

-Monday - Friday, office hours till mid May
+Monday - Friday, office hours from February till mid May and

 Ever wondered what it would be like to sneak a peek below the waves of Bondi, the Great Barrier Reef or to adventure farther afield underwater?
 Imagine coming face to face with a humpback whale or exploring amongst Sydney’s seaweed beds as if you were a fish.